nabijaczleweli/tarta-crust/README.md

 ## dpkg-linux-doc-strip-html

-Makes dpkg ignore `/usr/share/doc/linux-doc-*/html` during unpack if placed in `/etc/dpkg/dpkg.cfg.d`.
+Makes dpkg ignore `/usr/share/doc/linux-doc-*/html` and the symlink in `linux-doc` during unpack if placed in `/etc/dpkg/dpkg.cfg.d`.